openclimatefix/nwp-consumer/README.md

    │     │  └── s3/
    │     │     └── client.py # Contains the client for storing data on S3
-   │     └── service/ # Contains the business logic and use-cases of the application │        └── monthlyZarrDataset.py # Use case of creating a monthly Zarr dataset └── test_integration/
+   │     └── service/ # Contains the business logic and use-cases of the application │        └── service.py # Defines the service class for the application, whose methods are the use-cases └── test_integration/
 ```